Opening a BDO savings account is as easy as buying a new phone.

 All you need to do is go to the nearest branch, present the requirements, sign a few documents, and call it a day.

 And yet, people still make a lot of excuses why they haven’t opened one yet.

-Surprisingly, aside from not having enough funds, respondents also mentioned lack of requirements (18%), lack of knowledge in opening an account (9%) and lack of awareness (8%) as the reasons why they’re still not saving for a rainy day through a savings account.
+The latest Financial Inclusion Survey by the Central Bank revealed that many Filipinos still have no bank accounts1.
+Surprisingly, aside from insufficient funds, respondents also mentioned a lack of requirements (40%) and knowledge in opening an account (22%) as the reasons why they’re still not saving for a rainy day through a savings account.

 Table of Contents